dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```

 ### Things you tried, tinkered with, your progress, etc.,:
-I was confused with the purpose of certain codes including 'const camera`, faceUV[0]`, `const groundMat` and `places.push([1, -Math.PI / 16, -6.8, 2.5 ]);` which had plenty of codes inside.
-All of these certain codes are materials of an array, position, rotation, apperance, side length, width, height, house type, rotation, and x, z which I've tinkered with so far.
+I was confused with the purpose of certain codes including 'track.push(new walk(96, 9));`, `dude.scaling`, `dude.position` `dude.rotate`, ` let distance;`, `let step;`, `let p` and `scene.beginAnimation` which had plenty of codes inside.
+All of these certain codes are materials of an speed, animation, position, rotation, apperance, side length, width, height, rotation, and x, z which I've tinkered with so far.
 ### After:
 ![Screenshot 2025-03-04 10 50 19 AM](https://github.com/user-attachments/assets/64b0f9bc-b1ff-4d30-8d60-e259e4d33947)
 ![Screenshot 2025-03-04 10 51 08 AM](https://github.com/user-attachments/assets/9efc97ed-01f1-4d26-a8f5-36dc95dd2145)